-Employees are not permitted to use remaining vacation time as part of the notice period, unless specifically approved by the employee's manager.
+Employees are not permitted to use remaining vacation time as part of the notice period, unless specifically approved by the employee's managerand the Executive Director.

 Credited service/length of service for purposes of determining benefits eligibility is governed by the terms of each benefit plan.